Chiefs stage second half comeback on Raiders for a win - NewsBreak

 In a game where the Raiders were up 17-0 early in the second quarter, the Chiefs roared back and held off a late Raiders score to win the game 30-29.

-Patrick Mahomes and the offense looked out of sync throughout the game, but showed up enough to connect on some big plays.
-The All-Pro finished the game going 29 for 43, with 292 yards and four touchdowns all to Travis Kelce.
+Patrick Mahomes and the offense looked out of sync throughout the game but showed up enough to connect on some big plays.
+The All-Pro finished the game going 29 for 43, 292 yards and four touchdowns,s all to Travis Kelce.

 Marquez Valdes-Scantling was the leading receiver with 90 yards on six catches, but Kelce’s four touchdowns are a new career single-game high for him.

-The Chiefs are now 4-1 and will host a huge afternoon game on Sunday against the Buffalo Bills .
+The Chiefs are now 4-1 and will host a huge afternoon game on Sunday against the Buffalo Bills.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0